URLs

 Lambdato directly edit the passed string-keyed params hash itself.
 Its result is ignored.tweak = ->(q) { q.except!('not_useful').merge!('custom' => 'useful') }

-Pagy does not use the request.params because they are modified differently by different frameworks.
+Pagy ignores the request.params because they are modified differently by different frameworks (Rails, Sinatra, etc.).
 It can only rely on the request.GET and request.POST methods, which are consistent across all Rack environments.

-The query params are strictly string-keyed Hash.
-This avoids the performance overhead of converting symbols back and forth during URL composition.
+The params that Pagy handles composing its URLs, are strictly string-keyed.
+That's how every gem/framework handles URLs, because it avoids the maintenance and performance overhead of converting symbols back and forth during URL composition.

 Serving paginated collections is a retrieval action that does not modify data; therefore, it should rely on GET requests.
-Since most applications follow this standard, Pagy produces GET URLs and helpers out of the box.
+Since most applications follow this standard, Pagy parses and produces GET URLs out of the box.

-If you must use POST to retrieve paginated collections, you should build your own POST forms/requests using the data provided by Pagy (e.g., via the data_hash helper).
-However, Pagy parses and handles POST parameters out of the box without additional configuration.
+If you must use POST to retrieve paginated collections, you should build your own POST forms/requests using the data provided by Pagy (e.g., via the data_hash or instance readers).
+However, Pagy parses and handles POST request parameters out of the box without additional configuration.

 Routers (like the Rails' one) allow defining parameters as part of the path (e.g., /items/:page)...